 Why are MLB over under bets so popular?

 Over under wagers are one of the most popular forms of MLB betting.
 The ease of total bets appeals to a lot of gamblers, especially those who are new to sports betting altogether.
 Over under bets also don’t require choosing a team, so you don’t have to bet or root against your favorite side or player — the only thing you’re interested in is the sum of the teams’ total points.

 As simple as totals are to wager on, there’s a lot to consider if you want to make regular and consistent profits.
 The bookmakers are very good at setting the lines (and odds) for totals, so it’ll rarely be obvious which way you should bet.
 You’ve got to do your research and try to make genuinely informed judgements.
 Here are some of the main things to take into consideration:

 One huge factor to consider with MLB over under bets is the wind.
 The stronger it is blowing, the more likely it is the under will come through, as those once-easy home runs are now deep pop-ups that only make it to the warning track.
 Heavy winds can even change the trajectory of even a Giancarlo Stanton hit baseball.
 The tipping point at most parks is the 12-15mph range, so it’s crucial to check the weather forecast before making an over under bet.

 Betting against the public

-Some umps have very tight strike zones.
-More balls, lead to more walks, which leads to more runs scored.
-More runs scored leads to more overs!
-Other umps might have looser zones, which run the opposite way, and benefit the under.
+Another variable to consider when betting MLB totals is the umpire, as each one has different tendencies that can impact a game’s outcome.
+For instance, some umps have very tight strike zones, and since more balls lead to more walks, that means more runs will be scored, resulting in more overs!
+However, other umps might have looser zones, which run the opposite way, and benefit the under.